unascribed-archive/Visage/README.md

 ### Slave
 Lapitar systems can optionally have a (theoretically) infinite number of slaves.
-A good example of a slave is a computer that has a GPU, but is on an unreliable internet connection.
+A good example of a slave is a computer that has a GPU, but is on an unreliable Internet connection.
 Slaves can be run with or without hardware acceleration.

 #### Configuration
 Edit the `conf/slave.conf` file.
 It is self-documenting.